marcodiri/voted_perceptron/README.md

 Usage
 ---
+You'll probably have to install some dependencies to run the script.

 You can specify the dataset location in `configs.py` as well as other self explanatory settings.
 In the `data` folder are included [MNIST](http://yann.lecun.com/exdb/mnist/)